-Ok let’s get going… I haven’t poked the COVID bear in a few months, so here’s a fun fact from the First Trust COVID Tracker (attached to this email):
+Ok, let’s get going… I haven’t poked the COVID bear in a few months, so here’s a fun fact from the First Trust COVID Tracker:

 “A nationwide study of patients at the U.S. Department of Veterans Affairs from mid-January through the end of June 2021 found that of the total number of COVID-19 hospitalizations, 48% had mild or asymptomatic disease.
 This has significant implications for the nationwide COVID-19 data dashboards in 2021, and suggests that nearly half of the overall COVID-19 hospitalization numbers represent patients who may have been admitted for another reason entirely or had only a mild form of disease.”